Carreau/phd-dissertation/parts/part3.rst

 component.
-To test if such an relaxation effect is important we measured the effect of the approach speed on the force measurements. :num:`Fig #many-speed` presents the indentation speed affect the measurement by varying the approach speed from 10 to 30 µm/s onthe same actin bead.
+To test if such an relaxation effect is important we measured the effect of the approach speed on the force measurements. :num:`Fig #many-speed` presents the indentation speed affect the measurement by varying the approach speed from 10 to 30 µm/s on the same actin bead.

 .. _many-speed: